Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Technology can convey a false sense of hope, or provide dangerous distractions, for some hikers.
 It's not a fool proof guarantee of hiking safety.

-I also make it a habit to review my "short list" of safety skills at the beginning of winter and summer hiking seasons, including a quick session of looking at photos of cloud patterns and reviewing the living things that can make me itch or die.
+I have an ingrained habit to review my "short list" of safety skills at the beginning of winter and summer hiking seasons, including a quick session of looking at photos of cloud patterns and reviewing the living things that can make me itch or die.

 Sometimes that sends me over to the bookshelf to look up how to treat sunstroke, or how to avoid avalanche danger.